SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 3.md

 <kbd>![](images/queryrun1.png)</kbd>

-3. On running the query a message will be displayed: **Commands completed successfully**.
+3.On running the query a message will be displayed: **Commands completed successfully**.

 <kbd>![](images/querymsg1.png)</kbd>

-4. Verify the tables created by going to **Databases** > **citus** > **Tables**, under **Tables** you can review the tables.
+4.Verify the tables created by going to **Databases** > **citus** > **Tables**, under **Tables** you can review the tables.
 Along with tables you would also see daily partitions for the http_request table.
 We used pg_partman to create those partitions. pg_partman makes postgres native partitioning very simplified.
 We also scheduled a cron job to automatically create partitions on a daily basis.

 <kbd>![](images/query1table.png)</kbd>